Aeastr/Conditionals/README.md

 ### ToolbarItemPlacement Extensions

-Choose toolbar item placement conditionally.
+Choose toolbar item placement conditionally using the `Conditional` protocol.

 #### `conditional(if:then:else:)`
 Select placement based on a boolean condition.